_education

 Documents:

 Book chapter in Evaluation in Online Learning.
 Ed.
-Loyola, Brazil (forthcoming)
+Loyola, Brazil (see publications page)

 MIT Media Lab Projects (2000-2003)